NUFC injury list and return dates: Isak, Saint-Maximin and Guimaraes latest

 Chris Wood – rib

-The Newcastle striker was forced off following a suspected rib injury during New Zealand’s 2-0 defeat at home to Australia on Sunday.
+The Newcastle striker was forced off following a suspected rib injury during New Zealand’s 2-0 defeat at home to Australia during the international break.

 New Zealand’s medical staff gave Wood on field treatment and attempted to strap him up, but the All Whites’ all-time top goalscorer couldn’t continue and was substituted 10 minutes before half-time.